marionebl/jaketrent-blog/content/post/enforce-git-commit-message-format.md

 ## Checking Message on Commit

 However, you're not usually going to want to run the cli on an echoed string.
-In the best case, you'd write a commit message, it would fail the formatting check, and you'd be denied the privelege to commit until you'd committed with a well-formatted message.
+We want to write a commit message in our regular git workflow, it would fail the formatting check, and you'd be denied the privelege to commit until you'd committed with a well-formatted message.

-I haven't quite gotten to that golden state, and I'd be happy to hear how people have done that.
-My main challenge was getting access to the commit message before the commit.

-What I have done is created a git commit hook that checks your commit message *after* your commit and tells you whether it's bad or not.
-If it's bad, you can amend your commit message.
-So it doesn't enforce at this point, but it at least gives feedback.

 To do this you'll want a package that helps you handle commit hooks: